You Don’t Need to Understand To Be Able to Move On

 At first, my energy went into trying to piece together the parts of the narrative that I had missed.
 What caused the conflict?
 What incited the destruction?
 The action without the background felt meaningless, a sucker punch out of nowhere.

 Part of the need for understanding was driven by a desire to have the story make sense, to have defined antecedents for each behavior and to have clear consequences for every wrongdoing.
 I wanted the “bad guy” to pay and the “good guy” to come out ahead.

-I never found understanding, I created understanding.
-You cannot change what happens to you, but you can always adjust your view of it.
+I never found understanding; I created understanding.
+Even though you cannot change what happens to you, you can always adjust your view of it.
 You may never be able to assemble all of the pieces of your past, but that doesn’t stop you from building your future.